ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~~~~~~~~~~
 {: #cddl-ex-getpubkeys title="CDLL definition of get_pub_keys, using as example node identifier encoded as bstr and role as tstr"}

-* 'client_cred', encoded as a CBOR byte string, with value the original binary representation of the Client's public key.
-This parameter is used if the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, and if the Client's role in the group will require for it to send messages to one or more group members.
-It is REQUIRED of the application profiles to define the specific formats that are acceptable to use for encoding public keys in the group (REQ6).
+* 'client_cred', encoded as a CBOR byte string, with value the original binary representation of the Client's authentication credential.
+This parameter is used if the KDC is managing (collecting from/distributing to the Client) the authentication credentials of the group members, and if the Client's role in the group will require for it to send messages to one or more group members.
+It is REQUIRED of the application profiles to define the specific formats that are acceptable to use for authentication credentials in the group (REQ6).

 * 'cnonce', encoded as a CBOR byte string, and including a dedicated nonce N_C generated by the Client.
 This parameter MUST be present if the 'client_cred' parameter is present.

 * 'client_cred_verify', encoded as a CBOR byte string.
-This parameter MUST be present if the 'client_cred' parameter is present and no public key associated to the Client's token can be retrieved for that group.
+This parameter MUST be present if the 'client_cred' parameter is present and no authentication credential associated with the Client's token can be retrieved for that group.

   This parameter contains a proof-of-possession (PoP) evidence computed by the Client over the following PoP input: the scope (encoded as CBOR byte string), concatenated with N_S (encoded as CBOR byte string) concatenated with N_C (encoded as CBOR byte string), where: